PROCEDURES FOR T AND U VISA NONIMMIGRANT STATUS APPLICATIONS

 An individual may be eligible for a U-Visa if he or she:

-- Is the victim of qualifying criminal activity; and
+- Is the direct or indirect victim that suffered substantial physical or mental abuse of a qualifying criminal activity; and

 - Has been helpful, or is likely to be helpful, to law enforcement or other officials in the detection, investigation, or prosecution of criminal activity.
-For a list of qualifying crimes, refer to the “U and T Visa Law Enforcement Resource Guide,” accessible online at https://www.dhs.gov/publication/u-visa-law-enforcement-certification-resource-guide.
+The victim must also possess reliable and credible information about the qualifying criminal activity.
+For a list of qualifying crimes, refer to the “U Visa Law Enforcement Resource Guide,” accessible online at https://www.dhs.gov/publication/u-visa-law-enforcement-certification-resource-guide.

 An applicant for a U-Visa must prove to USCIS that he or she has satisfied the eligibility requirements as set forth above.
 To do so, the individual must obtain a signed statement, known as a “certification,” from the law-enforcement agency investigating or prosecuting the case.
 The certification, titled “Supplement B, U Nonimmigrant Status Certification” (USCIS Form I-918, www.uscis.gov/i-918), is required.
 The USCIS will not consider an application for a U-Visa without the certification.